-The latest edition of the web's most popular browser
+The web's most popular browser

 Internet Explorer 9 is the new edition of Microsoft's hugely popular web browser.
 Building on the success of previous editions of IE with new features and a new look, Microsoft has high hopes for version 9.